original-picture/JUCE/README-fork.md

   * use `SetWindowPos(..., HWND_BOTTOM)`, `XLowerWindow`, and `orderBack`
 - [ ] making a parent window invisible makes its children invisible (recursively)
 - [ ] make sure moving windows on macOS correctly updates child window positions on the JUCE side of things (`handleMovedOrResized` gets called, etc.)
+- [ ] maybe add the inherent/ancestral concepts to minimization as well

 ## Bugs
 - [x] *indicates a fixed bug*